Resources for Entering Students

 Make Plans to Attend Orientation

 Orientation Day is mandatory for all entering students, and you should adjust your travel plans to make sure that you can attend.
-Orientation typically falls the Friday before Labor Day weekend each Fall semester, and the day before classes begin each Spring semester.
+Orientation typically falls in the last week of August for each Fall semester, and the day before classes begin each Spring semester.
 More information, including the day’s agenda, is sent to entering students nearer to the start of classes.
 Entering students are not encouraged to bring family members to Orientation Day.

 Choose Your Health Insurance Option